purpleidea/flabbergast/flabbergast-manual.md

  - constants: `natural`, `pi`, `tau`

 Much like `lib:utils`, there are `_list` variants of these.
 The trigonometric functions are a bit unique: by setting `angle_unit`, the units used for angles can be changed between degrees, gradians, radians, and turns; the default is radians.

+### Lookup Handlers (`lib:lookup`)
+This library provides a number of lookup handlers and additional functionality to combine them and produce new lookup handlers.

 ### Relational Database Access (`lib:sql` and `sql:`)
 Flabbergast provides access to SQL-like databases available through JDBC and ADO.NET providers.
 Fundamentally, this system exists in two parts: `lib:sql` provides mechanisms for composing queries and the `sql:` URIs connect to databases.
 When accessing a URI, for instance, `sql:sqlite:foo.sqlite`, Flabbergast scans the database metadata and provides that as a structure of frames.
 The `lib:sql` library can then be used to compose a query, checking that the query is valid given the format of the database, and converts the results to a list of matching rows.
 This format is easily ingested by `For Each`.